are available 24/7 through your installation Family Advocacy Program.

-Base services include family health, mental health, dental, lab, pharmacy, and x-ray.
-Patients are seen by appointment only; there is no ‘sick call,' urgent, or emergency care at the U.S. clinic.
-However, access to care is great and most patients can be seen the same or next day.
+Base services include family health, mental health, dental, lab, pharmacy and X-ray.
+Patients are seen by appointment only; there is no sick call, urgent or emergency care at the U.S. clinic.
+However, access to care is great and most patients can be seen the same day or the next day.

 When you move, TRICARE moves with you.
 No matter where you go in the world, TRICARE is there before, during and when you get to your next duty station.